ShutongFeng/ShutongFeng.github.io/_pages/publications.md

 ---

 {% if author.googlescholar %}
-  You can find my full list of publications on <u><a href="https://scholar.google.com/citations?user=fpeCQYIAAAAJ&hl=en">my Google Scholar profile</a>.
-Here is a selection of papers and preprints.</u>
+  You can find my full list of publications on my [Google Scholar profile](https://scholar.google.com/citations?user=fpeCQYIAAAAJ&hl=en).
+Here is a selection of papers and preprints.
 {% endif %}

 {% include base_path %}

-You can find my full list of publications on <u><a href="">my Google Scholar profile</a>.
-Here is a selection of papers and preprints.</u>
+You can find my full list of publications on my [Google Scholar profile](https://scholar.google.com/citations?user=fpeCQYIAAAAJ&hl=en).
+Here is a selection of papers and preprints.

 {% for post in site.publications reversed %}
   {% include archive-single.html %}